DanSev7/RN-Chapa-Integration/DEPLOYMENT_GUIDE.md

 4. **Chapa Integration Issues**:
    - Verify API keys are correct
    - Check that return URLs match your domain
+   - Ensure the `/close-webview` route is properly configured

 ### Checking Logs: